MetaMask/metamask-extension/test/e2e/webdriver/README.md

 >
 > </details>
 > <details><summary><b>Attribute and tag - CSS  Selector</b></summary>
-> <br>
+>
-> Tag and attribute selectors provide a powerful way to precisely target and style HTML elements based on their type and characteristics.<br>
+> Tag and attribute selectors provide a powerful way to precisely target and style HTML elements based on their type and characteristics.
 >
 > ![Screenshot displays the onboarding - Add custom network screen of MetaMask, highlighting how to locate the input field using the tag name and attribute type text.](image/attributeTagSelector.png)
 >